 Push Shot - If the cue ball is frozen to the object ball, pushing through the cue ball is a legal hit.
 If there is separation between the two balls equal to or less than the width of a piece of chalk, the shooter must keep from double hitting the cue ball.
 To make a legal hit the shooter must either 1) When shooting directly at the two balls elevate the back of the cue in an attempt to put draw on the cue ball, or 2) Shoot at an angle not directly in line with the two balls.
 As long as an honest attempt at either is made, no foul can be called.
 If the distance between the two balls is greater than the width of a standard size piece of billiard chalk, a double hit of the cue ball is a ball-in-hand foul.
 When confronted with this situation, it is strongly recommended that a third party or referee be called to watch the hit to avoid controversy.
 If a third party is not called, it is the shooting player's decision.
+Note: Should the cue ball travel past the object ball, a foul has been committed.

-"Split Hits" - When a player contacts the lowest numbered ball on the table and another ball at the same time, this does not constitute a foul.
+"Split Hits" - When a player contacts one of his or her balls and an opponent's ball (or the 8-Ball) at the same time, this does not constitute a foul.
 If it is suspected that a player may play a shot that might result in a "split hit," the non-shooting player should ask that a league official, referee or another player observe the shot.
 In this instance, it would be that individual's duty to watch, and if necessary, call the hit.
 In the absence of an observer, should a controversy over the hit arise, the call will go to the shooter.

 Accidental Movement of a Ball - If a player moves the cue ball, in any way, prior to their shot it is a foul and results in ball-in-hand to the player's opponent; this does not apply in ball-in-hand situations when a player is placing the cue ball.
-However, should a player accidentally move, or pocket, any other ball(s) in preparing to shoot or in the execution of a shot, it is not a foul (NOTE: Should a player accidentally pocket the 10-ball, it is automatically replaced where it was.)
+However, should a player accidentally move, or pocket, any other ball(s) in preparing to shoot or in the execution of a shot, it is not a foul (NOTE: Should a player accidentally pocket the 8 ball, it is loss on game.)
 The opposing player has the right to replace the ball(s) or leave them where they are.
 Should the shooter, by reflex action, attempt to replace the moved ball(s), this is not a foul, but the opposing player has the option of placing the ball(s) back to where they were originally resting or leaving them where they were moved to by the shooter.
-If a player touches any moving ball, moved as a result of the shot, or the moved ball is struck by another moving ball during the shot, it is a ballin-hand foul for the opponent.
+If a player touches any moving ball, moved as a result of the shot, or the moved ball is struck by another moving ball during the shot, it is a ball-in-hand foul for the opponent.
 If any moving ball strikes the shooters cue, bridge stick or their person it is a ball-in-hand foul to the opponent.
 NOTE: (If, after missing a shot, a player swings their cue in disgust and hits any balls, it is automatic loss of game.)